Blockchain-for-identity-and-privacy/SBT-Satisfaction/README.md

 Quality Products" by Andrea Pinna, Maria Ilaria Lunesu, Roberto Tonelli and Andrea Tiddia, from Department of Mathematics and Computer Science, University of Cagliari.

-The study was conducted following the Design Science Research method and include this software project as a proof-of-concept to investigate and answer two research questions.
+The study was conducted following the Design Science Research method and includes this software project as a proof-of-concept to investigate and answer two research questions.
 - RQ1 How can blockchain technology and soulbound tokens enhance the role of the customer while effectively ensuring the authenticity of customer reviews?